JuneSYi/CloudPractice/Ansible/README.md

 ### Ad Hoc commands
 - ad-hoc commands that deal with configuration management are idempotent; after the first application, same execution won't apply again
 - yum module
-	o need to use -a for attributes o need to use sudo if the user doesn't have root privileges (--become) o e.g. ansible -i <inventoryName> -m yum -a "name=<package you want to install> state=<installed>" <instanceName> --become
+	- need to use -a for attributes
+	- need to use sudo if the user doesn't have root privileges (--become)
+	- e.g. ansible -i <inventoryName> -m yum -a "name=<package you want to install> state=<installed>" <instanceName> --become
 - service module
-	o controls services (e.g. can start/shutdown)
+	- controls services (e.g. can start/shutdown)
-	o e.g. "... -m service -a "name=<package> enabled=<boolean> state=<started>" ..."
+	- e.g. "... -m service -a "name=<package> enabled=<boolean> state=<started>" ..."
 - copy module
-	o module that copies the file that you identify
+	- module that copies the file that you identify

 ### Playbook
 ###### ./web_db.yaml